|

 Gunther's A.P.
 Language and Composition class, so I won't

-- Also, as a general rule, I like asterisks (*) around thoughts
+be too strict, but please know where the comma goes.
+Also, as a general rule, I like asterisks (*) around thoughts

 and actions as opposed to double colons(::).
 I don't know